Wednesday, February 25, 2026

 In more dramatic religion-based therapeutic interventions—such as “faith healing”—the common (nonspecific) factors I discussed earlier are especially salient, magnified further by the awe of a crowd, intense emotions, and a strong attachment to a charismatic leader.
 Faith healing, much like hypnosis, can appear particularly effective for problems with a substantial functional or psychosomatic component: symptoms that fluctuate with stress, attention, expectation, and social reinforcement (for example, dissociative phenomena, psychogenic seizures, factitious disorders, and other mind–body presentations where meaning and arousal shape the experience of illness).
 In such settings, a sudden “cure” can allow a person to save face and feel validated—endorsed by the community—rather than being left with a banal story of life stress and misfortune.
 Their experience may even be framed as sacred or chosen, which can temporarily boost self-esteem and social standing.
 Unfortunately, these dynamics are easily exploited by charlatans, and one does not have to look far to find examples.

 Most people with severe medical problems who pursue faith healing will not experience remission, because many illnesses are not primarily psychosomatic and are not particularly amenable to community support, suggestion, or adrenaline-soaked collective emotion.
 Yet devout people may then conclude that they did not have sufficient faith, or that they were not worthy of divine intervention.
-Or they may conclude—resigned, defeated—that it is God’s will for them to continue suffering, while others, for reasons no one can explain, receive a miracle.
+Or they may conclude that it is God’s will for them to continue suffering, while others, for reasons no one can explain, receive a miracle.

 There are also some predictable cognitive and statistical illusions at work here.
-One is selection bias: the “success stories” are the ones that get put on stage, recorded, and retold, while the far more numerous failures quietly disappear.
+One is selection bias: the “miracle stories” are the ones that get put on stage, recorded, and retold, while the far more numerous failures quietly disappear.
 Another is regression to the mean: many symptoms fluctuate naturally, and people are most likely to seek dramatic interventions when they are at their worst—so improvement afterwards can look like a miracle even when it is simply the usual swing back toward baseline.
 Base-rate neglect adds to the distortion: a vivid testimony feels more compelling than the boring, brutal fact that most people do not improve.
 And then motivated reasoning does the rest: once someone has publicly declared faith, donated money, and staked identity and relationships on the story, it becomes emotionally costly to admit that nothing supernatural happened.
 The narrative hardens, not because the evidence is strong, but because the social and psychological incentives are.